Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

 \subsubsection{Results}

-\textbf{Reconstruction loss.} The reconstruction loss obtained by the two models in this study is of $0.279$ and $0.265$, which is higher than in study 1.
+\textbf{Reconstruction loss.} The reconstruction loss obtained by the two models in this study is of $0.279$ and $0.265$, which is higher than for ENA graduates.
 This can be explained because the inference task is more complex given the higher heterogeneity of the population, and is in line with what could be expected given the nature of the application.

-\textbf{Comparison across organizations.} We report the \(5,50,\) and \(95\) quantiles of the posterior for each of these models.
+\textbf{Comparison across organizations.} We report the 5\%, 50\%, and 95\% quantiles of the posterior for each of these models.
 Median estimates of coefficients for Model 1 are reported in Figure \ref{fig:gamma-mod1}, alongside their 90\% credible interval, expressed in raw probability.
 Bear in mind that these are average coefficients that do not correspond to local probabilities individuals may have to leave at any given point in time, which are modulated by the observed traces and the local $\lambda$'s.
 As coefficients for dgfip stand out from the rest in both estimate and uncertainty, we do not report them in the Figure but do so in the text below.